o-gumenna/reddit_analysis_project/README.md

 3.  **`R-language`** Part of EDA using R-language as an effective tool for language processing.

     > **Note:** This notebook runs on an R kernel.
 It cannot be run in the same notebook environment as Python on a local setup without configuration.
 To run it in Google Colab, use `%%R` at the start of the cell.
 We strongly recommend running it separately on a dedicated R kernel.# reddit_analysis_project
-This project explores the dynamics of public opinion on the Reddit platform during major winter fires in the Los Angeles area in January 2025.
-The goal of the study will be to find out how the focus of discussions changes in response to extreme situations.

-The research analyzes 3.59M comments over 4 months to identify how attention shifted across topics — from fire → humanitarian aid → government →  politics → conspiracy narratives.

-The project includes data preprocessing, categorization, topic modeling (TF-IDF), sentiment trends,
-and visual interpretation of behavioral crisis dynamics.